fusedbloxxer/web-techniques/README.md

         and it also contains a search bar to facilitate product searching.

         Overall observations:
-        * The site mentioned above all use pagination in order to display their products on the page.
+        * The sites mentioned above all use pagination in order to display their products on the page.
         * The menu & contact info along with many links to other pages and infos are present in the header & footer.